Judo-Security/Judo-Node-CLI/README.md

 ```
 ./script.sh filename.judo
 ```

-#### Azure Blob Storage
-Here is a sample shell script demonstrating storage and retrieval of Judo File on Azure Blob Storage Service.
+<br>Here is a sample shell script demonstrating storage and retrieval of Judo File on Azure Blob Storage Service.

 Store Judo file to Azure blob container:
 ```